Corporate blog SEO: How to optimize blog posts for organic search

 One of the biggest hurdles as a business owner or marketer is executing a proper SEO strategy.
 There is a learning curve with this marketing tool, but the rewards are simply too big to pass up.

-Having a company website rank on the top of a relevant Google search is different from running ads, as the traffic is free, and it can last for years to come.
+Having a company website rank on the top of a relevant Google search is different from running ads, as the traffic is free and can last for years to come.

 Essentially, Google and other search engines rank website content based on a number of factors and decide which is the most relevant, credible and optimal content to show their users when they run a specific search.
 Because there are over 3.5 billion Google searches performed every day, they can’t monitor every search.
 This means they have to rely on an algorithm.